thixotropist/riscv_vector_survey/content/en/docs/exercises/structureAccesses.md

 of structure.
 {{% /pageinfo %}}

->Note: a tutorial on segemented, strided, and indexed loads and stores would be useful,
+>Note: a tutorial on segmented, strided, and indexed loads and stores would be useful,
 >      as would a tutorial on the various element width, length, and multiplier mechanics.

 This function is one of the more confusing sequences of vector operations.